OumaimaBadi/Speech-Recognition-and-Summarization-Application/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code according to the terms of the license.

 ## Acknowledgements
+   1- **English recognation**

-- [AssemblyAI](https://www.assemblyai.com/) - Integrated AssemblyAI's speech recognition API for audio transcription and summarization.
+- [AssemblyAI](https://www.assemblyai.com/): Integrated AssemblyAI's speech recognition API for audio transcription and summarization.
-- [GoogleTranslator](https://pypi.org/project/deep-translator/) - Utilized GoogleTranslator for language translation.
+- [GoogleTranslator](https://pypi.org/project/deep-translator/): Utilized GoogleTranslator for language translation.

+  2- **Arabic recognation**
+- [SpeechRecognition]: This project utilizes the SpeechRecognition library for Python, which provides speech recognition capabilities.
+- [Arabic Reshaper]: The Arabic Reshaper library is used to reshape Arabic text to ensure proper display and rendering.
+- [python-bidi]: The python-bidi library is used to handle bidirectional text, which is essential for displaying Arabic text correctly.
+- [Summa]: The Summa library is used for text summarization, which helps in generating concise arabic summaries of text documents.